How to Make a Cheese Board with Turquoise Inlay

-That little tutorial, which I was so loathe to write, went on to become one of our best-read posts!
+That little tutorial, which I was totally against writing, went on to become one of our best-read posts!
 The lesson is obvious and applies to all men: always listen to your wife.
 They know things.

 basement lair workshop is not set up for mass assembly, so I had to turn most people down.
 Besides, with the labor involved, even with a substantial price tag, making boards was not an economically sound business model.
 So those Christmas boards were my last.
 I was boarded out.
 I didn’t want to look at another cutting board, unless I was chopping onions on it.

 That thought of a stone cheese “board” got me thinking.
 What if I made a new kind of cheese board?
 Something with class and elegance.
 The board I had in mind would be made of walnut with rivers of crushed turquoise inlay coursing through its grain.
 I had just the piece of wood in the basement…

 Two years ago I bought an 8-foot length of walnut that was 8 1/2 inches wide and about 1 1/2 inches thick.
 Normally walnut has rather straight and uninteresting grain, but this piece had highly detailed (figured) grain running down its length.
 I wanted to use it for something special.